 Jordan Super.Fly 4 Superhawks

-Like some of the shoes of Kevin Durant and LeBron James, the unofficial signature shoes of Blake Griffin also cross over to other sports.
+Like some of the signature basketball shoes of Kevin Durant and the King LeBron James, the unofficial signature shoes of Blake Griffin also cross over to other sports.
 The Seahawks colorway of the Super.Fly 4 straightforwardly references the Seattle Seahawks, the team of Jordan brand signee Earl Thomas.
 The shoe features the characteristic college navy and action green colors of the American football team.